The New Movement to Transform American Prosecution and End Mass Incarceration

 “This combination of powerful reporting with painstaking research yields a comprehensive examination of the modern American criminal justice system that appeals to both the head and the heart.”— The New York Times on Charged

-Emily Bazelon is a staff writer at The New York Times Magazine, where she writes on today’s most breaking legal matters—from voter fraud and national security to the balance of power in Washington, abortion to capital punishment, prostitution to sexual assault and transgender rights.
+Emily Bazelon is a staff writer at The New York Times Magazine, where she writes on today’s most breaking legal matters—from voter fraud, national security and capital punishment, to abortion, prostitution, sexual assault and transgender rights.
 In her new book Charged: The New Movement to Transform American Prosecution and End Mass Incarceration, Bazelon follows the story of two young people caught up in the criminal justice system, tracking every phase of the process.
 TIME has named it one of the Best Non-Fiction Books of 2019 So Far.
 Throughout the book, Bazelon illustrates how criminal prosecutions can go wrong and, more importantly, why they don’t have to.
 How can we put a definite stop to the issue of mass incarceration in America?
 Bazelon argues that one answer is reform of the outsize role played by prosecutors in criminal justice.
 In a starred review, Publisher’s Weekly calls Charged “a powerful indictment of the traditional prosecution model.”
 An incredible new companion talk offers Bazelon’s lively analysis of both the optimistic counter-efforts and the systemic battles at play.

 Bazelon’s ground-breaking investigative journalism (and knack for storytelling), coupled with her extensive legal knowledge—she is the Truman Capote Fellow for Creative Writing and Law at Yale Law School, as well as a lecturer there—makes her one of the leading authorities on jurisprudence and justice in America.
 A former senior editor of both Legal Affairs and Slate, Bazelon is now co-host of Slate’s popular weekly podcast Political Gabfest.
 She also hosts the Slate narrative podcast Charged: A True Punishment Story, about the fight to transform one big-city justice system.

-Bazelon is an expert on the shifting landscape of bullying in the cyber age: what constitutes bullying?
+Bazelon is also an expert on the shifting landscape of bullying in the cyber age: what constitutes bullying?
 What can parents, teachers, and educators do about it?
-What are the roles of personality traits, such as “grit,” character, and empathy, to overcome childhood trauma and find social success?
-She writes about this in her bestselling book Sticks and Stones, a major contribution to the international conversation on bullying.
+What role do personality traits, such as “grit,” character, and empathy, play in overcoming childhood trauma, and finding social success?
+She covers this and more in her bestselling book Sticks and Stones, a major contribution to the urgent international conversation on bullying.

 Bazelon has spoken to audiences from the Aspen Ideas Festival to the Texas Bar Association to TEDxWomen.
-She was a frequent guest on The Colbert Report.
+She was a frequent guest on The Colbert Report, and has since appeared on The Late Show with Stephen Colbert.
 She has also appeared on Today, PBS Newshour, MSNBC, Fresh Air, and All Things Considered.
 Her writing has appeared in The Atlantic, O: The Oprah Magazine, The Washington Post, and Mother Jones.